Expert insights on democracy, human rights, EU policies & global influence.

 India, Europe, and the Ukraine War: Perceptions Beyond Brussels with Rahul Desarda

-In this episode of The European Dialogue, we explore how the European Union’s response to Russia’s war against Ukraine is perceived beyond Europe — with a particular focus on India and the wider Global South.
+In this episode of The European Dialogue, we hear how the European Union’s response to Russia’s war against Ukraine is perceived beyond Europe - with a particular focus on India and the wider Global South.
 What does Europe’s value-based foreign policy look like from New Delhi?
 And what does this mean for the EU’s global credibility today?

 We are joined by Rahul Desarda, Assistant Lecturer at Jindal Global Law School and Assistant Director of the Mahatma Gandhi Centre for Peace Studies, for a timely conversation recorded in Jakarta during the EU-VALUES International Conference hosted by BINUS University in December 2025.
 Drawing on his research in international law and peace studies, Rahul unpacks India’s position on the war in Ukraine and situates it within a broader foreign-policy approach shaped by strategic autonomy and multipolarity.